 City Water Distribution Infrastructure

 The City of Phoenix water supply system has been designed specifically to provide water during shortage conditions.
 The water system design allows flexibility in how to respond as drought conditions change.
 The growth of our city and recent drought conditions have prompted a re-evaluation of the capabilities of this system under extreme shortages.
 The city's Water Resource Plan Update presents an evaluation of several potential future drought scenarios as well as numerous strategies for responding to drought.
 The City also regularly updates its Water System Master Plan.
 These plans call for additional water system features and water supplies to increase reliability during water supply shortfalls.

 Long Term Objective

 The basic strategy of the Phoenix Water Services Department is to ensure that adequate supplies are available to meet Phoenix's existing and new water demands, and to minimize the effects of drought on our economy and quality of life.
 Under normal conditions (including short-term dry periods), Phoenix has adequate sustainable water supplies to meet the State of Arizona's 100-Year Assured Water Supply standard.

 It is possible, however, that during long, extreme drought conditions, Phoenix would have to institute mandatory water use reductions.
 It is the City's goal to notify our customers well in advance of such reductions and to minimize the impacts to quality of life and economic opportunity as much as possible.

 Drought Response Strategy

-Recognizing that long-term drought is possible, and that available water supplies could be reduced during a drought, the City of Phoenix has developed a long-term drought response strategy to better position the city to respond to changing conditions.
+Recognizing that long-term drought is possible, and that available water supplies could be reduced during a drought, Phoenix has developed a long-term drought response strategy to better position the city to respond to changing conditions.
 It is only prudent for the city to plan responses for all drought stages should they become necessary in future years.

 The city of Phoenix will accomplish this by doing the following: